CyVerse-learning-materials/dnasubway_guide/step7.rst

 Walkthrough of DNA Subway Green Line: Kallisto/Sleuth RNA-Seq
 ---------------------------------------------------------------
-The Green line runs within CyVerse DNA Subway and leverages powerful computing and data storage infrastructure and uses the |Stampede2|
+The Green Line runs within CyVerse DNA Subway and leverages powerful computing and data storage infrastructure and uses the |Stampede2|
 supercomputer cluster to provide a high performance analytical platform with a simple user interface suitable for both teaching and research. |Kallisto|